There are ways to reduce the risk of developing type 2 diabetes. This article will look at six of them.

 There is no known way to prevent type 1 diabetes.
-Research is underway to understand the disease better and find ways to stop the destruction of insulin-producing cells.
+Research is taking place to understand the disease better and find ways to stop the destruction of insulin-producing cells.

 Steps to prevent type 2 diabetes

-Here are some suggestions to prevent type 2 diabetes and also maintain overall health:
+Here are some suggestions about how to prevent type 2 diabetes and maintain overall health:

 Blood tests can detect prediabetes and type 2 diabetes.
 Those who are overweight, older, or who have other risk factors should have regular diabetes screenings.

-The American Diabetes Association recommend that testing begins at 45 years of age and recurs every 3 years.
-If other risk factors exist, testing may be started sooner and more frequently.
+The American Diabetes Association recommend that testing begins at 45 years of age and takes place every 3 years.
+If other risk factors exist, testing may be started sooner and be done more frequently.

 There are three tests that can diagnose prediabetes and type 2 diabetes:

-- Glycated hemoglobin (A1C) test.
-This blood test checks for the average blood sugar level for the past 2 to 3 months.
+- Glycated hemoglobin (A1C) test: This blood test checks for the average blood sugar level for the previous 2 to 3 months.
 An A1C of at least 5.7 percent is associated with a greater risk of getting type 2 diabetes.
-An A1C level over 6.5 percent is diagnostic for diabetes.
+An A1C level of more than 6.5 percent is diagnostic for diabetes.

-- Fasting blood sugar test.
-A blood test is done to measure blood sugar after an overnight fast.
-A blood sugar level from 100 to 125 mg/dL is diagnostic for prediabetes.
+- Fasting blood sugar test: A blood test is done to measure blood sugar after an overnight fast.
+A blood sugar level from 100 to 125 milligrams per deciliter (mg/dL) is diagnostic for prediabetes.
 A blood sugar level of 126 mg/dL or higher suggests diabetes.

 2. Maintain a healthy weight